-Our first tip may seem obvious, but daily brushing is one of the most important things to do to keep your dog’s coat mat-free.
+Daily brushing is essential for mat-free coats.
+It's our top tip to maintain your dog's coat health.
 Brushing removes snarls from their fur while spreading their natural fur oil evenly throughout their coat.
 For long-haired breeds, this is often a necessary step anyway to prevent excess shedding in the house.

 Brushing is not actually as simple as it seems.
 There can be more technique to a proper brushing session than meets the eye.
 We encourage owners to “brush up” on their brushing knowledge by watching a few videos that will go deeper into proper methods.
-Many people only focus on brushing the top layer of the coat, which can lead to more matting by pushing knots and tangles closer to their skin.
-Studying up on how to correctly brush your specific breed can do wonders as well as buying the right tools like some of the below:
+Brushing the top coat alone pushes tangles deeper.
+Learn breed-specific brushing techniques and get appropriate tools for mat prevention.

 - Undercoat rakes - For dog breeds like collies and retrievers, it’s time to bring out the big guns!
 These breeds have long and short fur in their coats that need the de-shedding and untangling power of this brush.
 Undercoat rakes keep coats healthier by getting rid of loose fur and dead skin deep in the coat providing a lustrous new layer.